 I’m an impatient person (no surprise, I was a sprinter after all, can’t imagine going anywhere slowly!), so I am always mindful of how long or complicated a knitting project can be.
 My designs always take into account the complexity of a design and I try to create simpler ways to build it.
 My patterns use clear and concise information, diagrams, photos and even video tutorials.
 If a design that I’m working on proves to be a pain to knit, then I reject it.
 I am all for giving my customers something that I myself would be happy to knit repeatedly, and even customise freely!

-People who have influenced me along the way (and they may not even know it): Trisha Paetsch: for her patience back in the early days in teaching me how to grade patterns; Sharon McMahon - original founder of Three Irish Girls yarn: for her lovely yarn and most welcomed support; Carol Feller: excellent teacher of knitting maths; Ysolda Teague: for her lovely designs, helpful design notes and her book “Little Red In The City”; Sarah Dimond - founder of The Plucky Knitter yarns: for her gorgeous yarns and most generous support; and lastly all my Test Knitters: I’ve learned a lot from these lovely gals and I couldn’t thank them enough! 😃
+People who have influenced me along the way (and they may not even know it): Sharon McMahon - original founder of Three Irish Girls yarn: for her lovely yarn and most welcomed support; Carol Feller: excellent teacher of knitting maths; Ysolda Teague: for her lovely designs, helpful design notes and her book “Little Red In The City”; Sarah Dimond - founder of The Plucky Knitter yarns: for her gorgeous yarns and most generous support.
+Further along the line, I’d like to thank Jeanette Sloan and Lorna Hamilton for being champions for the BIPOC cause and for inspiring me in the business side of knitting.
+They have selflessly helped people like me by using their platform to cheer us on our quest to make a living out of my favourite hobby.
+And lastly , I’m grateful to all my Test Knitters - I’ve learned a lot from these lovely gals and I couldn’t thank them enough!

 A big Thank You to all!